ProFACE-dev/proface-dev.github.io/index.md

 # ProFACE

-The software for probabilistic fatigue assessment of components with defects, conceived as a tool for rapid fatigue analysis of additively manufactured components.
+The software for probabilistic fatigue assessment of components with defects, conceived as a tool for rapid fatigue analysis of additively manufactured parts.

 ![](images/workflow.png)
 *ProFACE workflow.*